eglimi/gcmp/README.md

 All files in B which are not found in A are copied to C.

 The directory in which a file is found is irrelevant to the comparison.
-It only compares the name of a file.
-Therefore, it might have unwanted effects when files with the same name are found in different directories.
+It only compares the SHA1 hash of a file.

 gcmp is written in Go.